-The process for starting Windows software applications on the CAEN Lab Software Environment (CLSE) uses a software-on-demand service called Cloudpaging.
+The process for starting Windows software applications on the CAEN Lab Software Environment (CLSE) uses a software-on-demand service called AppsAnywhere.
 Most software applications are no longer installed locally on computers, or available in the Windows Start menu by default.
-Instead, each time you log into a CAEN Windows computer, you will be presented with the Cloudpaging web page listing the available software titles:
+Instead, each time you log into a CAEN Windows computer, you will be presented with the AppsAnywhere web store listing the available software titles:

-Clicking the green “Launch” button for a software application will start the Cloudpaging Player for on-demand delivery of the application to the computer:
+Click the green Launch button for the software application you wish to use.
+After briefly displaying the AppsAnywhere splash screen, the Cloudpaging Player will start for on-demand delivery of the application to the computer:

 Once the delivery process is complete, the Windows Start menu will be populated with the associated shortcuts, and the software will be ready to go: